 The hard part is deciding where exactly deserves your attention.

 With two weeks in the Faroe Islands, we drove down almost every road we could find, through dimly lit tunnels, across mountain passes and along the tiniest of sheep trails to discover these islands piece by piece, and we still didn’t see it all.

 While just getting from A to B is a pleasure in any part of this beautiful archipelago, these were our favourite things to see and do in the Faroe Islands, and the ones we think you shouldn’t miss out on either.

-Mykines is probably the most affecting of all the islands and deserves at least a day of its own.
-Even if it’s not the puffins you’ve come to see (although why wouldn’t you), Mykines is a must for any Faroe Islands itinerary.
+Mykines is probably the most affecting of all the islands and deserves at least a day of its own on any Faroe Islands itinerary.

 The ferry, leaving from Sørvágur, passes rocky archways fending off bursts of ocean spray and the impressive spire of Tindhólmur.
-By the time you reach the vertical cliffs of Mykines and pull into the tiny harbour where puffins circle overhead by the thousand, you’ll be well and truly hooked.
+By the time you reach the vertical cliffs of Mykines and pull into the tiny harbour where puffins circle overhead en masse, you’ll be well and truly hooked.

 Saksun is the little village we came back to over and over again, with the cottage so cute we nearly threw in the towel so we could stay forever.
 This etherial bay fills with turquoise water on the incoming tide but the real magic happens when the entire valley is bathed in golden light.

 Wander between the grass-roofed cottages, walk into the hills or pass between the walls of the fjord to the beach on the other side – just watch out for the tide.